ariya/phantomjs/_posts/documentation/learn/2000-01-02-headless-testing.md

 Using PhantomJS with CI system such as **[Jenkins](http://jenkins-ci.org/)** or **[TeamCity](http://www.jetbrains.com/teamcity/)** does not require special setup.
 Make sure PhantomJS is installed properly on the slave/build agent and it is ready to go.

-Since PhantomJS is purely headless on Linux, the agent can run on an installation with any GUI.
+Since PhantomJS is purely headless on Linux, the agent can run on an installation without any GUI.
 This means, a barebone Linux system without X11 is not a problem for PhantomJS.
 It makes it possible to spawn light build agents on Amazon EC2 or Heroku instances.

 **[Travis CI](http://about.travis-ci.org/)**, a popular hosted CI system, has built-in support for PhantomJS.
 See [its documentation](http://docs.travis-ci.com/user/gui-and-headless-browsers/#Using-PhantomJS) for details.